 Light timber-toned kitchen cabinets pair well with just about any surface.
 If opting for natural stone, light cuts of marble or terrazzo create a harmonious contrast with the character of the wood.

 You can also experiment with contrasting finishes on your cabinetry for a more subtle take on this trend.
 Working better with darker colours, a matte option below the bench and a glossy finish for your overheads can add just enough interest to your kitchen without standing out too much.

 Create an impact by combining white with a modern timber finish.

 Experiment with colour

-In small kitchens, a complete fit-out of pastel joinery can have an overzealous feel.
-If you love the idea of soft pinks or even cornflower blue, choose one zone in the kitchen in which to focus the colour.
-This way you get to inject some colour and personality, but it can be balanced out by more demure colour choices elsewhere.
+In small kitchens, a complete fit-out of pastel joinery does have the potential to overwhelm the space.
+If you love the idea of colours like soft pink or cornflower blue, choose one zone in the kitchen in which to focus the colour.
+This way you get to inject some colour and personality, but it can be balanced out by more neutral colour choices elsewhere.